NALTP/Rules/README.md

   - (5) The NLTP draft will continue until all remaining players are assigned to a team.

 #### Section B - The Auction Drafts
-  - (1) All leagues:
-    - (a) TagCoins (TC):
+  - (1) TagCoins (TC):
-      - (i) There will be three forms of TagCoins, TCM, TCN, and TCA.
+    - (a) There will be three forms of TagCoins, TCM, TCN, and TCA.
-        - (1) TCM = Major league TagCoin.
+      - (i) TCM = Major league TagCoin.
-        - (2) TCN = Minor league TagCoin.
+      - (ii) TCN = Minor league TagCoin.
-        - (3) TCA = Novice league TagCoin.
+      - (iii) TCA = Novice league TagCoin.
-      - (ii) Each team will receive a budget of TC determined by the CRC on the following criteria.
+    - (b) Each team will receive a budget of TC determined by the CRC on the following criteria.
-        - (1) Leagues with GMs and no captains or prelim picks:
+      - (i) Leagues with GMs and no captains or prelim picks:
-          - (aa) Each team will receive an equal number of TC no less than 50 and no greater than 200.
+        - (1) Each team will receive an equal number of TC no less than 50 and no greater than 200.
-        - (2) Leagues with captains and/or prelim picks:
+      - (ii) Leagues with captains and/or prelim picks:
-          - (aa) Each team will receive a budget of TC determined by the CRC on a case-by-case basis.
+        - (1) Each team will receive a budget of TC determined by the CRC on a case-by-case basis.
-            - (I) Potential budgets will be separated into tiers that each team can be assigned to.
+          - (aa) Potential budgets will be separated into tiers that each team can be assigned to.
-            - (II) The tier a team is placed into will be determined by the strength of the first player on the roster (i.e. DPC or prelim pick).
+          - (bb) The tier a team is placed into will be determined by the strength of the first player on the roster (i.e. DPC or prelim pick).
-            - (III) Each tier may have any number of teams assigned to it including zero teams.
+          - (cc) Each tier may have any number of teams assigned to it including zero teams.
-            - (IV) The highest tier will be 100 TC.
+          - (dd) The highest tier will be 100 TC.
-      - (iii) Trades, including those involving TC, are allowed during each draft.
+    - (c) Trades, including those involving TC, are allowed during each draft.
-      - (iv) TCM, TCN, and TCA are distinct and may not be exchanged for each other.
+    - (d) TCM, TCN, and TCA are distinct and may not be exchanged for each other.
-      - (v) Remaining TCM are recorded at the conclusion of each draft for determining home map priority and may not be carried forward, exchanged, or otherwise utilized in any other way.
-Remaining TCN and TCA are preserved as well as the value of the coins assigned to players drafted at auction.
+    - (e) Remaining TCM, TCN, and TCA recorded at the conclusion of each draft as well as the value of the coins assigned to players drafted at auction.
-      - (vi) TC penalties may be applied by the CRC and/or League Manager at their discretion for captains misbehaving, misusing draft tools, or otherwise impeding the flow of the draft.
+    - (f) TC penalties may be applied by the CRC and/or League Manager at their discretion for captains misbehaving, misusing draft tools, or otherwise impeding the flow of the draft.
-      - (vii) TC may not be spent to remove a player from a roster and replace them on the draft board.
+    - (g) TC may not be spent to remove a player from a roster and replace them on the draft board.
-    - (b) Nominations:
+  - (2) Nominations:
-      - (i) Captains will be responsible for submitting nominations for their team unless otherwise communicated with the CRC.
+    - (a) Captains will be responsible for submitting nominations for their team unless otherwise communicated with the CRC.
 The CRC reserves the right to decline any non-captain from submitting nominations at their discretion, but will work with captains if they have difficulty finding a replacement.
-      - (ii) Nomination order will be randomly assigned and repeated in the same order upon completion of each round.
+    - (b) Nomination order will be randomly assigned and repeated in the same order upon completion of each round.
-      - (iii) Nomination spots may not be traded.
+    - (c) Nomination spots may not be traded.
-      - (iv) Nominations will continue until each team has exactly 4 players.
+    - (d) Nominations will continue until each team has exactly 4 players.
-        - (1) Novice league will transition to a snake draft once each roster contains 3 players.
+      - (i) Novice league will transition to a snake draft once each roster contains 3 players.
-      - (v) If a team already has the maximum number of players and they are at the top of the nomination order, their nomination will instead be skipped and continue to the next eligible team.
+    - (e) If a team already has the maximum number of players and they are at the top of the nomination order, their nomination will instead be skipped and continue to the next eligible team.
-      - (vi) Nominations have a starting bid.
+    - (f) Nominations have a starting bid.
 The starting bid is chosen by the nominating team and may be anywhere between 0 TC and that team’s remaining TagCoins.
-        - (1) Players who are nominated for 0 TC and do not receive bids from any other team will be added back to the draft packet unless the nominating team opts to receive the player for 0 TC.
+      - (i) Players who are nominated for 0 TC and do not receive bids from any other team will be added back to the draft packet unless the nominating team opts to receive the player for 0 TC.
-      - (vii) If a team takes more than 30 seconds to nominate a player, a player may be automatically nominated for them at a starting bid of 0 TC.
+    - (g) If a team takes more than 30 seconds to nominate a player, a player may be automatically nominated for them at a starting bid of 0 TC.
 The player will be the top undrafted player on the draft packet.

 #### Section C - The Snake Draft
   - (1) The snake draft will follow the same format for both traditional captaincy and General Manager seasons in Novice league.